Learning from the Community with Case Studies on Approaches to Supplier Experience

 Business case considerations and high-level objectives

-Before starting the project, it is worth noting that whichever approach is chosen for rolling out a supplier portal or supplier experience solution, it will require multi-stakeholder engagement if the total value of the project is to be realized.
+Before starting the project, it is worth noting that whichever approach is chosen for rolling out a supplier portal or supplier experience management platform will require multi-stakeholder engagement if the total value of the project is to be realized.
 There are many stakeholders to consider, from suppliers, supplier partners and business users through to the systems themselves.

 In the session, we learned that while not all requirements from all teams and systems can be met in the first phase of an implementation, carrying out a full evaluation with all the stakeholders involved is still hugely important as it reveals the potential scope for the longer-term and enables prioritization of specific requirements while balancing the need for business continuity.